A focus on Love as a task for human beings and the earth evolution ~

 Its meaning, I have learned, is Love alone,

 And I am here to love and ever love again.

-Short texts from Rudolf Steiner on Love
+Inspiring short texts on Love

-from four of Rudolf Steiner’s lectures —
+from three of Rudolf Steiner’s lectures

 “What love is, is something so complex, that no human being should have the pride or audacity to ‘define’ love or to claim to see through it without further ado.
 Love is complicated.
 We perceive it, but no definition can possibly express love.
 There is one picture, a simple sense picture: imagine a glass of water that, the more you pour out from it, the fuller it becomes – that gives us an impression of one of love’s qualities.”
 (R. Steiner in ‘Spiritual Beings in the Heavenly Bodies and in the Kingdoms of Nature‘, lecture in Helsingfors, 5 April 1912)